Origins of Peter Jones

 The business also had its own fire brigade.

 Floating the business

 By 1900 the business was doing so well, with profits in excess of £10,000 over each of the last five years of the 19th century, that it was floated as a public company.
 Mr Jones was the Chairman and his two sons were on the board.
 By 1903 the profits had risen to £12,000 (£1million in to-days money)

 Mr. Jones then spent more time enjoying the fruits of his success, in particular his substantial art collection.

-Sadly he fell ill in 1903 and by 1905 was dead.
+Sadly he fell ill in 1903 and by September 1905 he was dead.
 An obituary at his death stated

 “that he had never knowingly offended anyone”